 - Merchants – CJ Affiliate lists 90 merchants in their Art/Photo/Music category and Clickbank lists 119 products under the Home & Garden / Arts & Crafts section.

-- Patterns & Plans – Check out Ted McGrath’s 16,000 woodworking plans offered on Clickbank for an example of a product which sells amazing well… It has a gravity of 111.35.
+- Patterns & Plans – Check out Ted McGrath’s 16,000 woodworking plans offered on Clickbank for an example of a product that sells amazing well… It has a gravity of 111.35.

 - Instructional Guides

-- Club Memberships – Model Trains for Beginners (Clickbank) is a monthly subscription which shows an average rebill total of $209.53.
+- Club Memberships – Model Trains for Beginners (Clickbank) is a monthly subscription that shows an average rebill total of $209.53.
 Obviously an enthusiastic group of hobbyists with cash to spend!
 J

-Has your interest in the hobby and craft niche been piqued?
-Comments, questions or suggestions?
+Has your interest in the craft and hobby niche been piqued?
+Comments, questions, or suggestions?
 Please leave a comment below!